-- Canadian Professional Engineering and Geoscience: Practice; AND
+- Ethics book: Canadian Professional Engineering and Geoscience: Practice & Ethics; AND

 Although the professional organizations offer the exams regularly, they limit their preparation assistance.
 Old exams are not freely available and results are generally only shared on a pass/fail basis.
 Candidates have a couple of study methods available to them: 1.
-Self study 2.
-In person session 3.
-Online course.
+Self-study; 2.
+Online/on-demand course; 3.
+In-person session.

-Most associations have some information on their web sites, however most candidates rely on independent Preparation Services providers.
+Most associations have limited exam information on their web sites, so many candidates rely on independent preparation services providers.
 Here are three providers of exam help.
 Prices vary using the following notation ($ = under $200; $$ = $225 to $280; $$$ = $300-$600;

-1. ($) [Practice PPE Exams] has created engaging online courses that allow aspiring engineers to practice mock exams and develop confidence before writing the real thing.
-Learn the key law, ethics and professional practice concepts through embedded flash cards, step-by-step checklists, exam simulation and much more.
-On-demand courses offered by this company include: [NPPE Total Prep Online Course], [ONT PPE Total Prep Online Course for PEO writers], [BC PPE Total Prep Online Course for APEGBC writers], [SK PPE Total Prep Online Course for APEGS writers] and [PPE Total Prep Online Course for OACETT writers].
-On its homepage, there is a link to the company's Google Local page with dozens of positive reviews from past exam writers that have taken its courses.
+($) Practice PPE Exams has created engaging online courses that allow aspiring engineers to practice mock exams and develop confidence before writing the real thing.
+Learn the key law, ethics and professional practice concepts through embedded flashcards, step-by-step checklists, exam simulation and much more.
+On-demand courses offered by this company include: NPPE Total Prep Online Course, BC PPE Total Prep Online Course for EGBC writers, SK PPE Total Prep Online Course for APEGS writers and PPE Total Prep Online Course for OACETT writers.
+On its homepage, there is a link to the company’s Google Local page with 100+ positive reviews from past exam writers that have taken its courses.